Sharaf U Dheen

-Sharafudheen, professionally credited as Sharaf U Dheen, is an Indian actor who appears in Malayalam films.
+Sharafudheen, professionally credited as Sharaf U Dheen, is an Indian actor and film producer who appears in Malayalam films.
 He made his acting debut in 2013 with Neram.
 He got his breakthrough in Premam (2015).

 Personal life

-Sharafudheen hails from Aluva in the district of Ernakulam, Kerala.
+Sharafudheen hails from Perumbavoor in the district of Ernakulam, Kerala.
 After completing his studies, he worked in various industries.
 He later established a tourism company named 'Seasonz India' at his hometown before foraying into cinema.

 Career

 He made his acting debut in Neram in 2013, directed by Alphonse Puthren.
 He also acted in Ohm Shanthi Oshaana (2014) directed by Jude Anthany Joseph.
 He received breakthrough with the Alphonse Putharen-directed romantic-comedy Premam in 2015.
 In the film he played the role of Girirajan Kozhi, a flirt.
 He acted along with Prithviraj Sukumaran in the film Pavada in 2016.
 He has also worked in Pretham, Carbon (2018) and Thobama (2018) which was produced by Alphonse Puthren.
 In 2019, he acted in his debut leading role in Neeyum Njanum.